Who are DREAM Fellows?

 • Must have experience teaching or working with children and/or youth

-• Must have a valid passport for your country of origin
+• Must have a valid passport from your country of origin

 • Must complete a background check